Healthcare Degree Search

 One of those areas is motherhood.
 From pregnancy to childbirth and postpartum, Black mothers are at a disadvantage.

-On the campaign trail, U.S. senator and Democratic vice president nominee Kamala Harris has been speaking about the injustices that Black women face during pregnancy; African American women are two to three times more likely to die from pregnancy-related causes than white women.
+On the campaign trail, U.S. senator and Democratic vice president nominee Kamala Harris has been speaking about the injustices that Black women face during pregnancy; African American women are three to four times more likely to die from pregnancy-related causes than white women.

 A study from the Centers for Disease Control and Prevention (CDC) identified that 60 percent of these deaths could have been prevented with better healthcare, communication, and support, as well as access to stable housing and transportation, The New York Times reported.

 Another area of concern is breastfeeding.
-According to a study released in 2020 from the CDC, 83 percent of mothers in the US breastfed their infants after birth but only 69 percent of Black mothers do.
-That’s a 16 percent disparity.
+According to the CDC, 84 percent of mothers in the US breastfeed their infants after birth but only 74 percent of Black mothers do.
+That’s a 10 percent disparity.
 African American moms also have the shortest duration of breastfeeding, with less than 45 percent doing so at six months compared to 62 percent of white women.

 We interviewed a breastfeeding peer counselor to learn more about the hardships that Black mothers are facing.